indika/blog/_posts/2013-10-25-cooking-with-chef.md

     curl -L get.rvm.io | bash -s stable
 {% endhighlight %}

-It then asks you for your root password so that it can make changes to openssl.
+The root priviledges are so that it can make changes to openssl.
+Should I not be a bit more paranoid here?

 And then you have to source it.